ibm-cloud-architecture/refarch-cloudnative-csmo/doc/README.md

 The above figure shows the deep dive of NewRelic Ressource Monitoring and its various components and various integrated tools for incident management and their interactions.

-1. NewRelic offers the instrumenation of BlueCompute components like Node.js applications, nginx webserver/loadbalancers, java microservices and mysql databases and allows monitoring of key performance indicators for those ressources.
+1. NewRelic offers the instrumentation of BlueCompute components like Node.js applications, nginx webserver/loadbalancers, java microservices and mysql databases and allows monitoring of key performance indicators for those ressources.
 It detects also Bluemix services used by various Bluemix applications.
 Both Public and SoftLayer instances are monitored.
 In Bluemix we will find native clound foundry applications as well as docker containers.

 2. The data will be transferred to NewRelic management system which is accessible with the UI and API calls.

-3. If thresholds are exceeded based on defined alert policy settings one or more alerting channels can be used.
+3. If thresholds are exceeded based on defined alert policy settings one or more alerting channels can be used to forward identified incidents.

-4. These channels actually forward the incident to external event correlation and/or a Dashboard solutions.
+4. These channels actually forward the incident to external event correlation, notification or emailing systems.
 In this scenario we are using NOI for event correlation and NewRelic forwards its events to a Netcool Omnibus message bus probe via a WebHook channel.

+5. The New Relic Rest API allows to query the data from external tools like Dashboarding solution.
+In this scenario Grafana runtime polls the New Relic data via the Rest API continously to display status and key performance metrics.

 <!--- #### System Context Flow for BAM